Stock market today: Asian stocks mostly slide after US markets close for holiday - ExBulletin

 Last week, the Federal Reserve held its benchmark lending rate steady, the first time in 10 consecutive monthly meetings that it did not announce an increase.
 The Fed has warned it could hike rates up to twice this year.

-In energy markets, benchmark U.S. crude fell 99 cents to $70.79 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, fell 4 cents to $76.05 a barrel.
+In energy markets, benchmark U.S. crude fell $1.02 to $70.76 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, fell 26 cents to $75.83 a barrel.

 Yuri Kageyama is on Twitter https://twitter.com/yurikageyama